-The Chemeketa Cellars Tasting Room is currently open on Wednesdays from 4-7 pm or by appointment.
-The tasting room has six wines for tasting and purchase, including pinot noir, gamay noir, rose, pinot blanc, pinot gris, and chardonnay.
+The Chemeketa Cellars Tasting Room is open on Wednesdays from 4-7 pm or by appointment.
+The tasting room has a variety of wines for tasting and purchase, including pinot noir, gamay noir, rose, pinot blanc, pinot gris, and chardonnay.
 During regular tasting room hours, the tasting fee is $10, refundable with the purchase of a bottle.
 For groups who would like to visit outside of regular hours, please call contact Chemeketa Cellars at 503.584.7256 or firstname.lastname@example.org.

 Tasting Room Hours:

 Wednesdays 4-7 pm or by appointment.

 Please note: The tasting room will be closed on November 21, December 26, January 2, March 27, and May 1.